maelfabien/maelfabien.github.io/index.md

     - /about.html
 ---

 <p style="font-size:0.5em">Current status: Ph.D.
-Student at Idiap, Switzerland.
+Student at Idiap/EPFL, Switzerland on Roxanne Project.
 Freelance on the side.</p>

 Welcome to my blog.
-My name is Maël and I'm a Data Scientist and  Ph.D. student at Idiap research institute (EPFL) in Speech Processing, on ROXANNE European Project.
+My name is Maël and I'm a Data Scientist and  Ph.D. student at Idiap research institute (EPFL) in Speech Processing, on [ROXANNE European Project](https://roxanne-euproject.org/).

 Outside of Data Science, my interests are:
 - Traveling: I have been traveling to South East Asia, New Zealand, Tahiti and Chile with my girlfriend for the past 4 months.
 I have posted pictures of the trip in the Travel section.